canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 can't perform this segmentation, these labels may still be helpful.
 Note that the segmentations are not performed that well without DWI data.
 The corticothalamic tract has poor contrast in T1 data, and even T2w structural scans don't seem to be good enough.
-DWI data is needed if you want a low overhead segmentation of your own.
+DWI data is needed if you want an automated segmentation of your own that doesn't require much supervision.

 ## Methods